Dialogues – Towards Change: Rights and Representation in the Visual Arts

 The final Dialogues seminar will investigate participatory models for cultural institutions and the leadership role they might play as agencies for change.
 The event will ask how organisations can extend their relevance to a wider section of society, remove barriers to participation and shift hierarchical or exclusive cultures.
 Contributors will examine the influence of institutions to challenge conventional thinking; as well as the many external pressures which prevail on institutional working.
 It is being organised by CVAN South East in partnership with Modern Art Oxford.

 The event will be chaired by Lara Ratnaraja, cultural consultant.
-Speakers include: Neil Griffiths, co-founder of Arts Emergency and Professor Sarita Malik from Brunel University London.
-Plus, from our partners and network members: Kate Adams MBE, Artist Director and CEO, Project Art Works, and Paul Hobson, Director, Modern Art Oxford.
+Speakers include: Richard Duriez, key manager at Film Oxford, Farhana Ghaffar, researcher and evaluator, Richard Hunt, founding member of the Shadowlight Artists, and Ali Eisa, Public Program Manager (Education) at Autograph.
+Plus, from our partners and network members: Kate Adams MBE, Artist Director and CEO, Project Art Works, and Paul Hobson, Director, Modern Art Oxford (Please note the programme is subject to change.)

 Tony Heaton (Chair) – Tony has worked in the field of disability, diversity and social justice for his whole career, with experience gathered from working as a Field Officer for RADAR (now Disability Rights UK), Development Officer for NACAB Citizens Advice, Director of Holton Lee and most recently as Chief Executive of Shape Arts, a disability-led arts organisation working with major cultural institutions and disabled people as artists and audiences. tonyheaton.co.uk